 Attended one of my other Secondary School friend’s birthday at Gustoso Ristorante. [ 10 March 2019 ]

 Took a 6-day trip to Hong Kong (and Macau) with my family in March 2019.

 While we only spent one day in Macau, we managed to visit the casinos, Ruins of St. Paul and had yummy Portuguese egg tarts.
+We also took a day trip to Tai O and spent one day at Hong Kong Disneyland.

-Also spent a day at Hong Kong Disneyland and took a day trip to Tai O. Overall a wonderful trip where I get to eat a lot and spend time with my family. [ 22 – 27 March 2019 ]
+Overall a wonderful trip where I get to eat a lot and spend time with my family. [ 22 – 27 March 2019 ]

 Went for a lovely date with the Husband the day after I came back from Hong Kong.
 He brought me for high tea at Atlas Singapore, and the place was spectacular.
 Easily one of the most beautiful places I’ve been to for Afternoon Tea.